Karna98/django-project/Django_Notes.md

         # Output : <QuerySet [<Topic: Topic object (1)>]>
         ```

-    Observe the Output of last query. was it any helpful ? **NO**
+    Observe the output of the last query. was it any helpful? **NO**
-    Lets fix by modiying the output in *xapp/models.py*
+    Let's fix this by modifying the output in *xapp/models.py*

     To get the output as desired,
     ```